15th April 2019

 Every peel of a sticky mat results in a 20 cm ball of contaminated plastic waste.

-With the 20cm ball of waste created when peeling off a mat layer (generating enough waste to fill multiple dumpsters per year), and also being classed as secondary waste, Peel-off mats not only create an abundance of unnecessary waste but are very expensive to dispose of properly at the end its very short working life.
+Also, being classed as secondary waste, peel-off mats not only create an abundance of uneeded waste but are very expensive to dispose of properly at the end its very short working life.

 Further to the waste and cost implications with the use of peel-off mats, tests by GlaxoSmithKline show that disposable adhesive peel-off mats are only 27% effective in preventing foot and wheel-borne contamination.